 - memory and brain function in older adults over sixty-five

 Studies also show that creatine supplements may help improve the overall quality of life for older adults, support the treatment of non-alcoholic fatty liver disease, and lower blood sugar levels.

 A study of children with a traumatic brain injury was able to observe improvements from creatine, including:

-Several studies support creatine’s ability to improve glycemic control, having a positive effect on people with Type 2 diabetes.
-As seen with weight trainers, insulin sensitivity and the uptake of glucose into the cells increases as they experience frequent muscle contractions.
-As muscle tissue contracts, GLUT-4, or translocate glucose transporters, work their way to the surface of the muscle cells.
+Several studies support creatine’s ability to improve glycemic control, positively affecting people with Type 2 diabetes.
+As seen with weight trainers, insulin sensitivity and glucose uptake into the cells increases as they experience frequent muscle contractions.
+As muscle tissue contracts, GLUT-4, or translocate glucose transporters work their way to the muscle cells' surface.
 GLUT-4 assists in moving glucose out of the bloodstream, depositing it into the muscle cells.
 Following strength training, those living with Type 2 diabetes show an increase in GLUT-4 activity, assisting in lowering their blood glucose.

 Meeting Vegetarian Supplement Needs

 The vegetarian lifestyle requires the absence of meat, reducing the amount of creatine the average person consumes.
 Since red meat offers a significant source of creatine, vegetarians who add supplements of creatine can boost their amino acid intake without worry.
 In fact, studies have shown a fifty percent improvement in the memory testing scores of vegetarians willing to supplement with creatine and a twenty percent improvement in their intelligence scores.